 played by the Tokyo Metropolitan Symphony Orchestra conducted by Louis

 Denon's PCM LPs Reassessed

-recordings made before the advent of the Compact Disc.
+made before the advent of the Compact Disc.

 Japan Victor Company - JVC

 Another developper is JVC, the company known for their consumer products and the CD-4 Discrete 4 Channel Quadraphonic sound recording system.
 In 1980 JVC's digital format has the standard 14 bits and sampling frequency of 44,056 kHz.
 At left the cover of The Devil's Trill, a Varèse-Sarabande LP featuring violinist Vlaclav Hudecek and pianist Josef Hala who have been recorded using the JVC VP-1000 Digital recording system.

 Miller & Kreisel and Sony